 There are four rows of Business Class on today’s flight, for a total of twelve seats.
 However, only six of the seats are occupied and the load in Economy Class doesn’t appear to be all that heavy either.

 I rather like the cabin layout SWISS has on the A 220-300.
 It’s a very comfortable experience for the passenger.
 The only thing I don’t like is the colour scheme, which looks rather bland and drab.

 Another thing I really like on the A 220, is the Business Class loo, which is very roomy and large enough for me to be able to stand up straight in front of the sink.
 Usually, on the A 320 the curvature of the hull makes it impossible to stand upright.

 The crew in the cabin consists of three young females.
 The maître de is 26 years old.
 She was married to a guy from Antigua and she really just couldn’t imagine living in the US, which is why he moved to Switzerland after they got married.
 But that only lasted for two years, because you know, honestly, after two years she’d really just had enough and couldn’t stand being married anymore.
 Like.
 I can also tell you what she studied and then broke off, what she’s currently studying, what she wants to do in future, and where she gets her nails done.

 Don’t get me wrong, she’s actually very good at her job.
-She’s just a bit of a little Miss Chatterbox and clearly unaware of the fact that yes, the A 220 really has got very quiet engines indeed.
+She’s just a little Miss Chatterbox and clearly unaware of the fact that yes, the A 220 really has got very quiet engines indeed.